Going straight into a college or university program out of high school isn't always the best option for students.

 2. Less expensive

-3. Small class size
+3. Smaller class sizes

-4. Rigorous program
+4. Rigorous programs

 5. High employment rates

 Many trade schools guarantee employment once the student finishes their certificate or degree.
 And the skills that are learned during their program are ones that are difficult to outsource.
 For example, jobs like carpentry and electrical work require a physical presence and can't be done remotely in a foreign country where labor is cheaper.
+That's a level of job security that many college-educated office workers can't count on.

 6. Competitive salaries